Anthonymm0994/leaflet/README.md

-# Modular Data Explorer
+# Data Explorer System

-A high-performance, modular data exploration tool that can handle millions of rows while maintaining interactive performance.
+A high-performance, self-contained data exploration tool that can handle millions of rows while maintaining interactive performance.
 The system is designed to be generic and easily configurable for different datasets.

+> **📁 See [ITERATIONS.md](ITERATIONS.md) for the complete evolution of this system through different versions.**

+## Current Version: V3 - Embedded Working

+This README describes the current working version (V3).
+For other iterations, see the `iterations/` folder.

 ## Features

 - **High Performance**: Handles millions of rows with efficient data structures and batching
-- **Modular Architecture**: Clean separation of concerns with reusable components
+- **Self-Contained**: All JavaScript code is embedded in a single HTML file
 - **Generic Design**: Works with any dataset structure
 - **Interactive Charts**: Drag-to-filter histograms, categorical charts, and more
 - **Real-time Filtering**: Apply multiple filters with instant visual feedback